Automattic/add-descendants-as-submenu-items/readme.txt

 == Screenshots ==

-1. The new checkbox that this plugin adds
+1. The new checkbox that this plugin adds.
-2. The child pages have automatically been added as submenu items
+2. The child pages have automatically been added as submenu items.

 == ChangeLog ==